microsoft/vscode-docs/docs/python/python-tutorial.md

    ![Create Environment dropdown](images/environments/create_environment_dropdown.png)

-   If you are creating an environment using **Venv**, the command presents a list of interpreters that can be used for your project.
+   The command then presents a list of interpreters that can be used for your project.

    ![Virtual environment interpreter selection](images/environments/interpreters-list.png)